philamp/jellygrail/README.md

   - Smart deletion of actual assets behind virtual files (including rclone cache files).

 - ✨✨ Native Kodi synchronization (with SQL custom operations) *Metadata only, no Jellyfin userdata synchronised*
-  - Merging of Movie versions (+synchronizing progress across all versions)
+  - Merging of Movie versions (+synchronizing progress across all versions).
-  - Merging of possibly splitted TV show
+  - Merging of possibly splitted TV show.
-  - MariaDB server included
+  - MariaDB server included.
-  - Use [this guide](https://github.com/philamp/jellygrail/wiki/Configure-Kodi-for-Jellygrail) to make sure it will work
+  - Use [this guide](https://github.com/philamp/jellygrail/wiki/Configure-Kodi-for-Jellygrail) to make sure it will work.
     - Jellygrail log will tell you if it finds the database after Kodi has restarted.
 Only Kodi can create the database.
+  - Plex server/player comparison:
+    - You can play copies of DVD/Blurays in Kodi (and manage them in Jellyfin).
+    - You can have multiple versions of a movie like in Plex.
+    - It's fully open source.

 > [!CAUTION]
 > Jellygrail is experimental so you should not submit any issues to the XBMC github (Jellygrail disrupts the way Kodi works by dealing with the database directly !)